-On May 7th 1869, St. Joseph’s Hospital was opened on Prospect Hill by the Sisters of the Third Franciscan Order.
-The property, which was formerly an old saloon and dancing hall, was purchased for the sum of $12,000 (roughly $200,000 today).
-The hospital’s charter stated that care would be provided to any person regardless of race or creed.
-Saint Joseph’s originally had just fifteen beds, a staff of five sisters, and treated one hundred and twenty-three patients the first year.
-In 1870, Sister Marianne Cope (who was canonized in 2012) was placed in charge of the hospital and served as head administrator for several years.
+On May 6th, 1869, St. Joseph’s Hospital opened on Prospect Hill founded by five Sisters of the Third Franciscan Order as the first hospital in Syracuse open to the public.
+The property, which formerly contained an old saloon and dancing hall, was purchased on April 12th of the same year for $12,000 and was renovated in less than a month.
+With just fifteen beds and no funds, the five sisters cared for 54 patients by the end of 1869, the first of which was D.W.
+Daley on May 13th.
+In 1870, Sister Marianne Cope (who was canonized by Pope Benedict XVI at the Vatican on October 21st, 2012) was placed in charge of the hospital and served as head administrator for six years.
 The school of nursing opened in 1898 and the first class of seven nurses graduated in 1900.
-Today Saint Joseph’s Hospital has over 400 beds, employs more than seven thousand people, and treats hundreds of thousands of patients each year.
+Today, there are nearly 400,000 visits to St. Joseph’s primary care and integrated practice and hundreds of thousands more served through its other programs.

 Who was Sister Marianne Cope? (via St. Joseph’s Hospital)

 Saint Marianne, formerly Barbara Koob (1838-1918), was born in Germany and grew up in Utica.
 Her family was a member of St. Joseph’s Parish where she went to school and was confirmed.
 Even at a young age, she wrote about a religious calling.